tensorflow/tensorflow/g3doc/Tutorials/Linalg/Ch-1.md

 to be statically aware of all the types and ops.
-Since our code structure chooses to isolate independent portions of the tutorial, and certain ops are introduced in later parts, we explicitly separate `DialectConstruction.cpp` in its separate library.
+Since our code structure chooses to isolate independent portions of the tutorial, and certain ops are introduced in later parts, we explicitly separate `DialectConstruction.cpp` in its' separate library.
 Linking with the proper library enables the types that have been declared so far.

 ## Putting it all together